TNH Scholar Prompt System¶

 Using Prompts¶

-Through TNH-FAB CLI¶
+Through tnh-gen CLI¶

 # Basic prompt processing

-# Process with sections
+# Process with sections (pass a vars JSON file)

-# Process with template values
+# Process with inline variables

 Programmatic Usage¶